LeandroSWR/InterviewTask/README.md

 First set was to set up a git hub repository and create a new Unity project using the required 2021.3.2f1 version.
 After which I wanted to create this readme file to help gide me trough the creation process and make it easier.
+Keeping in mind that this is an interview project I've decided to write all the code from scratch.

 ## High Level Checklist